 What is a Mixed Offering?

-In merger and acquisition transactions, a mixed offering (also known as a mixed payment) is a form of payment in which an acquirer uses a combination of cash and non-cash payment methods (e.g., own equity).
+In merger and acquisition transactions, a mixed offering (also known as a mixed payment) is a form of payment in which an acquirer uses a combination of cash and non-cash payment methods (e.g., equity) to fund the purchase of the target company.

 For example, an acquiring company employs a mixed offering if a portion of the deal is paid using cash while the rest is paid through a stock-for-stock exchange.
 A stock-for-stock exchange is a form of payment in which an acquirer exchanges its own shares for the shares of a target company at a predetermined rate.